iDevelopper/PBRevealViewController/README.md

 ## Installation

-* To run the example project, clone the repo, and run `pod install` in Terminal from the Example directory first.
+* To run the example project, clone the repo, and run `pod install` in your Terminal from the Example directory first or run `pod try PBRevealViewController`.

+* The easiest way to install it is by copying the following to your project:

+* PBRevealViewController.h
+* PBRevealViewController.m

 * PBRevealViewController is also available through [CocoaPods](http://cocoapods.org).
 To install the library to your project, simply copy to clipbooard the following as shown below and paste it in your Podfile: